JstDave/valorantwidget/README.md

 ## Features

-- Real-time updates of Valorant rank and rank rating.
+- Real-time updates of Valorant rank, rank rating & shield count.
 - Smooth animations for rank and rank rating changes.
 - Customizable background image, API key, username, and tag.
 - Easy integration into OBS as a local browser source.